GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 The @Autowired annotation can be used on constructors, setters and fields.
 If a class has just one constructor you can omit @Autowired, since Spring version 4.3.
 If multiple constructors exist you need @Autowired to tell Spring which one to use.

+A very similar annotation is @Inject.
+This one is not an origial Spring annotation (@Resource isn't either) but can be used, although using @Autowired is recommended.
+The difference is that @Autowired has the very convenient option that if the class to autowire doesn't exist, it injects null and does not throw an exception.
+Important: this only works if you write ```@Autowired(required = false)```, the default is true. @Inject will fail if the dependency doesn't exist.
+It doesn't have this 'required' option and will always throw something like ```NoSuchBeanDefinitionException```.

 @Resource can do similar things as @Autowired but whereas @Autowired injects beans by type, @Resource injects beans by name. @Resource is used for fields and setters, not for constructors. @Autowired does all three of them. @Autowired knows what to inject based on the type (unless multiple beans with that type exist, then there are some rules for resolving this, there is for example the @Qualifier annotation that helps here). @Resource has a name as argument and resolves by name instead of type.
 If no argument provided, it tries to resolve by type.

 @Value differs from both as it is not for injecting beans but for injecting values.
 It can inject the following value types: